Plofland/react-personal-portfolio/README.md

 - [x] make the whole project sections responsive

 ## About Me Section

-- [ ] animate aboutMe section when the page loads
+- [ ] animate aboutMe section (on entrance) when you scroll down to it
 - [x] format description layout
 - [x] make the aboutMe responsive for mobile
 - [x] make the aboutMe responsive for larger monitors